 1. Let Freedom Ring

 Hundreds of thousands of fugitive slaves once sought liberation on Ohio’s Freedom Trail, a secret network of people and places that helped them escape into Canada.
 Dubbed the Underground Railroad, the “conductors” along its route risked the ire of pursuant slave owners as they provided shelter and protection to these escapees during their journey.
 The homes, basements, attics, churches and barns of these brave helpers can now be traced from the Ohio River in the south to Ashtabula County on the shores of Lake Erie in the north as part of the freedom trail.
-The serene countryside here provides a marvelous backdrop for starting a family conversation about standing up for what you believe in.
-It is important to note that the participants in this collective put themselves at great risk as they were breaking the law of the time: assisting or helping hide slaves was a federal offense.
 A visit to the National Underground Railroad Freedom Center is a great way to wrap up your tour.

 Check for availabilities on Family Friendly Hotels in Ohio